kagisearch/kagi-docs/docs/kagi/features/website-info-personalized-results.md

 ![Kagi Image search personalization](./media/block_domain.gif)

-Kagi Search allows you to block entire domains as part of its ranking tools, but it doesn’t currently support advanced blocking methods like wildcards (e.g., `*://*.example.com/*`) or regular expressions (e.g., `/example\.(net|org)/`) – for these advanced options, the [uBlacklist](https://github.com/iorate/ublacklist?tab=readme-ov-file#ublacklist) browser extension offers these capabilities and integrates with Kagi.
+Kagi Search allows you to block entire domains as part of its ranking tools, but it doesn’t currently support advanced blocking methods like path wildcards (e.g., `*://example.com/path/*`) or regular expressions (e.g., `/example\.(net|org)/`) – for these advanced options, the [uBlacklist](https://github.com/iorate/ublacklist?tab=readme-ov-file#ublacklist) browser extension offers these capabilities and integrates with Kagi.

 ## Domain Leaderboard